Starlight-Technology/ROH-ReignOfHumanae/README.md

+# Reign of Humanæ (ROH)

+# Introduction

+Reign of Humanæ (ROH) is an MMORPG that immerses players in a world where magic and technology coexist.
+The game world began with a single intelligent race, the Humanae, which eventually divided into four distinct races: Humans, Elves, Dwarfs, and Demons.
+Each race possesses unique characteristics and abilities that shape their interactions and roles within the world.

+# Races and Their Abilities
+# Humans

+Adaptability and large communities.
+Learn new skills 15% faster.
+10% resistance to cold.

+# Elves

+Reclusive, living in small forest communities.
+Deep connection with nature.
+Learn nature magic and agility skills 20% faster.
+Forest creatures do not attack unless provoked.

+# Dwarfs

+Reside in caverns, advanced in technology.
+Create items 25% more powerful.
+10% faster at mining.
+Learn strength skills 20% faster but find magic 20% harder to learn.

+# Demons

+Prefer warm climates, disdain other races.
+Learn fire magic 25% faster.
+50% resistance to fire.
+Find agility and strength skills 20% harder to learn.
+As the races interact, alliances and rivalries form, leading to a dynamic world filled with adventure and conflict.

+# Features
+Unique race-specific abilities and skills.
+Complex interactions and alliances between races.
+Rich lore and backstory.
+Integration of magic and technology.

+# Getting Started
+# Prerequisites
+.NET 8 or later
+Blazor

+# Contributing
+We welcome contributions from the community!
+To contribute, please follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature/YourFeature).
+Commit your changes (git commit -m 'Add some feature').
+Push to the branch (git push origin feature/YourFeature).
+Open a Pull Request.

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.

-# ROH
+# Contact

-MMORPG that tells the history about a world with magic and technology.
-The world of Reign of Humanæ began with only one intelligent race, the Humanae.
-As time passed, the Humanae divided into four distinct races: Humans, Elves, Dwarfs, and Demons.
-Each race had unique characteristics and abilities that made them stand out from the others.
-The Humans were known for their adaptability and large communities.
-They had the ability to learn things 15% faster than other races and had a 10% resistance to cold.
-The Elves were a reclusive race that lived in small communities within forests.
-They had a deep connection with nature and had the ability to learn nature magic and agility skills 20% faster than other races.
-Creatures in the forest would not attack them unless provoked.
-The Dwarfs lived in caverns and did not like other races, particularly the Elves.
-They were known for their advanced technology and had the ability to make items 25% more powerful.
-They were also 10% faster at mining and could learn strength skills 20% faster than other races.
-However, they struggled with magic, finding it 20% harder to learn.
-The Demons preferred warm climates and did not like other races.
-They had a natural ability to learn fire magic 25% faster than other races and had a 50% resistance to fire.
-However, they found it 20% harder to learn agility and strength skills.
-As the races interacted, alliances and rivalries were formed.
-Some races formed alliances to gain an advantage in the world, while others waged wars against each other.
-The world of Reign of Humanæ was full of adventure and excitement as the races battled for supremacy in a world filled with magic and technology.
+If you have any questions, feel free to reach out to us at starlighttecnologia@hotmail.com.
+Foud any bug?
+Fell free to open a issue.

 ![ArchtectureDiagram](https://github.com/RodrigoMartinsMoraes-Z/ROH-ReignOfHumanae/assets/28880737/db5055d2-56c7-4e10-b819-f5c6a0770c5f)